antonycourtney/tad/NOTES.md

 Specifically, need to deal with:

-[ ] Specifying a path to a sqlite db file
-[ ] Opening a Tad file
+[ ] Add multiple tab support
-[X] Restore Quick Start guide / show quick start on first run [ ] Verify that "Open Example" works from Quickstart guide [ ] Add multiple tab support
-[ ] Add option to open a file / table in a new tab or new window.
+[X] Restore Quick Start guide / show quick start on first run [ ] Verify that "Open Example" works from Quickstart guide [ ] Add option to open a file / table in a new tab or new window.
 [ ] Parquet file support
 [ ] compressed, gzipped file support
 [ ] Ability to save and open Tad files
+[ ] Opening a Tad file
 [ ] Ability to open directories with DuckDb import/export format [ ] Ability to open CSV / Parquet files directly from s3
 [ ] Test all the ways that Tad might be opened: Finder context menu, dragging on to app icon, etc.
-[ ] Critical bug: Can't enter non-integral values for floats.
-Try imdb_score > 8.5 in movie_metadata
-[ ] Bug: Seemed to get a crash when filling in a value in filter in "Contains..." for string column (quoting issue)
+[X] Critical bug: Can't enter non-integral values for floats.
+Try imdb_score > 8.5 in movie_metadata [X] Bug: Seemed to get a crash when filling in a value in filter in "Contains..." for string column (quoting issue) [ ] Better naming for DuckDb in data source explorer tree [ ] Specifying a path to a sqlite db file
+[ ] Replace resize handler / ResizeObserver with Blueprint's React supporting one [ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [ ] test of column types.
+MetObjects.csv seems to have a TIMESTAMP [ ] Status bar in footer
+[ ] Query console

 Probably want a way to specify (multiple) data sources and files to open on command line.